Home 5 Blog 5 Commitment and a Call to Action

 Commitment and a Call to Action

 At Hexagon Psychology, we recognize that to be allies and mental health providers to the 2SLGBTQIA+ community it takes much more than displaying a rainbow during pride month.
-Our goal is to create and maintain safer spaces and practitioners that you can count on.
+Our goal is to create safe spaces and practitioners that you can count on.

 We want the 2SLGBTQIA+ community to feel safe and supported wherever they choose to access services, so we are creating a call to action for all mental health professionals to find and access the information to provide inclusive and affirming care.